noahschwad/EqualsTo/README.md

 # EqualsTo

-This was a team project for a course called Software Development Methods and Tools (CSCI 3307)
+This is our team project for Software Development Methods and Tools (CSCI 3307)

 ### Team Members:
 * Noah Schwadron